martinchernyavskiy/Notes/CS/Hardware/ECE 252/Subroutines.md

 ### Subroutine
 - *Well-defined software modules that are written to perform a specific task*
 - One copy of code, much more maintainable
-- Previous address in sequence of tasks is stored in R7
+- Previous address in sequence of tasks is stored in R7, called *return address*
 - If call multiple subroutines, one in another, must save this address into memory and restore after
 - Must specify which parameters are used, so the caller knows what registers are used.
 However, some registers might be used under the hood in the subroutine, a good rule of thumb is to save the data in these registers and restore upon completion of the subroutine
 ```